Final Cut Pro X: Share roles as files from Final Cut Pro

 Video Only as Separate Files: Exports each of the video roles you specify as a separate file.

 Audio Only as Separate Files: Exports each of the audio roles you specify as a separate file.

-If you’re adding an audio role, you can also choose the channel format for the role (Mono, Stereo, or Surround).
+Choose an audio channel format for a track: For any audio track or file in the list, click the Channels pop-up menu and choose the channel format (Mono, Stereo, or Surround).
 For more information, see Configure audio channels.